Full dress uniform: U.S. Navy

 The Dress White uniform consists of a stand-collar white tunic, white trousers, and white dress shoes.
 Rank for officers is displayed on shoulder marks for males and on the sleeve cuffs for females, while CPO rank insignia is worn on the collar for both sexes.
 Service dress white includes service ribbons, whereas full dress white includes service ribbons and medals.
 This uniform is informally called "Chokers", due to the stand-collar.

 Enlisted sailors of the United States Navy in Full Dress Whites during a retirement ceremony.

 The Dress Blue uniform consists of black shoes, navy blue (black in appearance) coat and trousers, a white shirt and either a Windsor or formal bowtie.
-As with the white uniforms, only service ribbons are worn with Service Dress Blue, while service ribbons and medals are worn with Full Dress Blue.
+Only service ribbons are worn with Service Dress Blue.
+Service ribbons and medals are worn with Full Dress Blue.
 Depending on the occasion, officers may also wear swords with either Full Dress White or Blue.
 Both the white and blue uniforms are worn with the distinctive peaked cap with white cover.

-Naval enlisted personnel ranked Petty Officer First Class, E-6, and below also have seasonal uniforms.
-The dress white and blue uniforms are both of the traditional "sailor suit" or crackerjack type.
+Naval enlisted personnel ranked Petty Officer First Class, E-6, and below have seasonal uniforms.
+The dress white and blue uniforms are of the traditional "sailor suit" or crackerjack type.
 It consists of a pullover shirt, called a jumper, with a V-neck going to a square collar flap, a black neckerchief, and bell-bottomed trousers.
-The white uniform is worn with a white belt and silver buckle, while the blue uniform features thirteen decorative buttons.
+The white uniform is worn with a white belt and silver buckle.
+The blue uniform features thirteen decorative buttons.